Qpsmtpd configuration

 like qmail's /var/qmail/control/ directory.

-NB: /var/qmail/control (or $ENV{QMAIL}/control) is used if a file does not exist in config/.
+NB: /var/qmail/control (or $ENV{QMAIL}/control) is used if a file does not exist in config/

-The location of the config/ directory can be set via the QPSMTPD_CONFIG environment variable and defaults to the current working directory.
+directory can be set via the QPSMTPD_CONFIG environment variable and defaults to the current working directory.

-Any empty line or lines starting with # are ignored.
+Any empty line or lines starting with #

-You may use a plugin which hooks the config hook to store the settings in some other way.
+You may use a plugin which hooks the config

 See "plugins.pod" in docs and "hooks.pod" in docs for more info on this.